 Eat Fewer Empty Calories

-Researchers say we’re eating and drinking an extra 200 to 500 calories every day compared to what Americans consumed a few decades ago (more on this below).
-So it’s little wonder that we’re getting heavier.
-Starving yourself isn’t the answer, though; choosing your calories more wisely is.
+Researchers say we’re eating and drinking an extra 200 to 500 daily calories compared to what Americans consumed a few decades ago (more on this below).
+It’s little wonder that we’re getting heavier.
+Starving yourself, however, is not the answer.
+Choosing your calories more wisely is.

-One of the simplest ways to reduce your calorie intake to lose and maintain weight is to limit the number of “empty” calories you’re getting from trans fats and refined carbohydrates.
-Trans fats—often labeled partially hydrogenated vegetable oil—are solid fats produced by the addition of hydrogen into liquid oil.
-(They were once common in sweet snacks, fried foods and fast food, although the food and restaurant industry is using them less often now).
+One of the simplest health strategies is to limit the number of “empty” calories you get from trans fats and refined carbohydrates.
+Trans fats, often labeled partially hydrogenated vegetable oil, are solid fats produced by the addition of hydrogen into liquid oil.
+(They were once common in sweet snacks, fried foods, and fast food; but the food and restaurant industries use them less often now.)

-Refined carbs are anything with added sugar or white flour (think soda, desserts, pasta and candy).
-As often as you can, replace these two categories of food with nutrient-dense whole foods: vegetables, fruits, whole grains, legumes, lean meats and low-fat dairy.
-Eating this way not only provides the healthy carbs, protein, fat, vitamins and other nutrients your body needs to function and thrive, it also helps you feel satisfied longer, so you’re not craving something else 30 minutes later.
+Refined carbs are anything with added sugar or white flour (think soda, desserts, pasta, and candy).
+As often as you can, replace these two categories of food with nutrient-dense whole foods: vegetables, fruits, whole grains, legumes, lean meats, and low-fat dairy.
+Eating this way provides the healthy carbs, protein, fat, vitamins, and other nutrients that help your body thrive — while also helping you to feel more full, so you’re not craving something else 30 minutes later.

 Watch Your Portions

 Average portion sizes have increased dramatically over the past few decades, far beyond what a healthy body needs.
 Just a few examples: